Jean Pagliuso

-Jean Pagliuso (born 1941) is a photographer known for photographs of poultry and fashion.
+Jean Pagliuso (born 1941) is an American photographer known for photographs of poultry and fashion.

 Biography

 Pagliuso was born in California in 1941.
 She received her bachelor of fine arts from the University of California Los Angeles (UCLA) in 1963.
 Pagliuso's father raised chickens and her mother loved her flower garden.
 Her father's love for chickens influenced her work.

 Pagliuso has lived in New York and Los Angeles throughout her career.
 She now lives with her husband, Tom, and her daughter, Jesse, in Santa Fe, New Mexico and New York.

 Career

 Pagliuso worked as the assistant art director for Mademoiselle Magazine.
 She also worked at the office of interiors for Morganelli Heumann and Associates.